This report is built on the separately taken testimonies of two persons who were traveling and pushed back together.

-Both of the respondents are from Morocco; the first respondent is 27 years old, the second respondent is 19 years old.
+Both of the respondents are from Morocco; the first respondent is 27 years old, and the second respondent is 19 years old.
 They were pushed back five times from North Macedonia to Greece.

 The two men came to North Macedonia from Turkey in the second half of May 2021.
-They were travelling in a truck, together with three more people, two from Morocco and one from Algeria.
+They were traveling in a truck, together with three more people, two from Morocco and one from Algeria.
 The 19-year-old respondent was the youngest in the group, the 27-year-old was the oldest, while the rest were approximately 26.

 They left the truck sometime after midnight at a parking lot about 70 km before Skopje.
 They were very hungry and thirsty, since they did not have any food or water with them and it was very hot inside the truck.
 The first respondent, the 27-year-old man, said he was feeling very weak and dizzy by the time they left the truck.
 According to the respondents, they walked straight into a waiting police car.
 Since some of the groups were so weak and they expected the police to be friendly with them and help them, they did not try to run away.